tldr-pages/tldr/pages/common/perl.md

 `perl -d {{script.pl}}`

-- Edit all file lines [i]n-place with a specific replacement [e]xpression and save a file with a new extension:
+- Edit all file lines [i]n-place with a specific replacement [e]xpression, saving a backup with a new extension:

 `perl -p -i'.{{extension}}' -e 's/{{regular_expression}}/{{replacement}}/g' {{path/to/file}}`